FredLin0421/ConcentricTubeRobot/README.md

 ## Path planning for suturing
 We also developed a simple GUI to generate the trajectory of the suturing task.

-More informations are in the vedio below.
-Please click the image below. https://youtu.be/3CcIXEhnT74
+More informations are in the vedio below. https://youtu.be/3CcIXEhnT74